 The player stars as Perseus, the protagonist of the film (shock horror), and the game opens on his home Island.
 The player must perform “quests”, which follow a regular formula: Go here, wait for enemies to spawn, muller successive waves, and repeat.
 The game forces you to retread familiar ground by giving you multiple pretexts for going to an area, whether to pick herbs, find your sister, or just to go kill monsters.
 At least the last one is honest.

 The combat mechanic, heart and soul of a hack and slash title, is utterly rubbish.
-The game is frustratingly picky about what weapon will damage different enemies, and the incredibly clunky & long-winded menu system used to switch between and upgrade the myriad collectable secondary weapons further detracts from the combat experience you would expect from a pretender to the God of War throne.
+The game is frustratingly picky about what weapon will damage different enemies, and the incredibly clunky & long-winded menu system used to switch between and upgrade the myriad of collectable secondary weapons further detracts from the combat experience.
 The combat doesn’t flow very well either, as jumping into the air will cause ridiculous amounts of slow-mo for no adequately explained reason.
 You can combo between strong and weak attacks, but you can do nearly as much damage by just mashing one or the other.

 A further complication is the ability to ‘drain souls’ from weakened enemies, which fills your special meter.
 This meter is required to use the secondary weapons you take from vanquished foes.
 Because the combat mechanic is so broken, it is all too easy to end up in a situation where the main enemy is only vulnerable to a specific secondary weapon, but no drones are spawning for you to fill the special meter and allow you to use said weapon.
 Irritating is an understatement.
 Occasionally the game sees fit to bestow a ‘supporting character’ upon you.
 My initial thought was that they would be useless, as such characters often are, and I was not disappointed (or maybe I was, depending on your opinion of friendly AI in videogames).
 Whilst I was lumbering around draining souls and performing special attacks, the NPC’s were running around doing… nothing.
 That’s right: the game’s apparent equaliser between you and hordes of respawning enemies, in a word, doesn’t.
 It takes so long to pull off some special attacks that the targeted enemy will move out of range, or attack you instead.
 Should you dare to try to soul-drain an enemy BEFORE they are at death’s door, your impudence will be rewarded with an unblockable counter-attack – you must pull off a dodge BEFORE the counter so as to avoid it.
 If, like me, you don’t possess the reactions of a ferret fuelled by amphetamines and red bull, you will struggle to avoid having your health bar decimated.